 Relative to the gwenis, catch-per-unit-effort values for bull trout were lower, particularly in Seton Lake.
-Total 2020 bull trout CPUE in Seton Lake (1.4 (\pm 1.1) fish/10 net-hours) was on par with every other study year for this species (range = 0.7 to 2.2 (\pm 0.4 to 1.3) fish/10 net-hours), except 2017 which was higher (4.9 (\pm 2.3) fish/10 net-hours).
-Total 2020 CPUE for bull trout in Anderson Lake (13.1 (\pm 4.5) fish/10 net-hours) was lower than in 2016 and 2017 (31.5 (\pm 9.7) and 32.7 (\pm 10.3) fish/10 net-hours, respectively), but on par or higher than the other monitoring years for this lake to-date.
+Total 2021 bull trout CPUE in Seton Lake (0.7 (\pm 0.7) fish/10 net-hours) was within the range from previous study years (i.e., 0.7 to 2.2 (\pm 0.4 to 1.3) fish/10 net-hours), except 2017 which was higher (4.9 (\pm 2.3) fish/10 net-hours).
+Total 2021 CPUE for bull trout in Anderson Lake (19.2 (\pm 5.3) fish/10 net-hours) was lower than in 2016 and 2017 (31.5 (\pm 9.7) and 32.7 (\pm 10.3) fish/10 net-hours, respectively), but on par or higher than the other monitoring years for this lake to-date.

 Bull trout are known to be an effective piscivore that opportunistically prey on gwenis (among other species).
-This was confirmed by assessment of stomach contents from bull trout that had succumbed to the sampling procedure at the time of the fall survey (2020 n= 20 among both lakes).
-Across all monitoring years to-date, almost all of the identifiable prey items in the bull trout stomachs at the time of the surveys have been various life stages of the species O. O0.
-O1.
-O1.
-O2.
-O3.
-O3.
-O4.
-O4.
-O5.
-O6.
-O9.
-O at-age and growth rate for Seton Lake bull trout relative to the Anderson Lake fish.
+This was confirmed by assessment of stomach contents from bull trout that had succumbed to the sampling procedure at the time of the fall survey (2021 n= 9 among both lakes).
+Across all monitoring years to-date, almost all of the identifiable prey items in the bull trout stomachs at the time of the surveys have been various life stages of the species O. nerka (i.e., sockeye or gwenis; eggs, juveniles and adults).
+In some cases, several (up to 5 or 6) adult gwenis have been noted in the stomachs of some of the larger bull trout in Seton Lake.
+This capacity to forage on adult gwenis as a primary food item may contribute to the larger mean size-at-age and growth rate for Seton Lake bull trout relative to the Anderson Lake fish.
 As such, the relative abundance of bull trout over the course of the monitoring program was initially considered a factor that may contribute to potential changes in the gwenis abundance index across years (in addition to potential operations effects).
 We have attempted to evaluate this by plotting regressions of the index of abundance (annual CPUE) for gwenis versus bull trout in each lake.
 However, the relationships were weak and non-informative based on the years of data available.
 While it seems unlikely at this point that the bull trout populations strongly influence the size of the gwenis populations in these lakes based on the magnitude of differences in their abundance, we will continue to assess this as a possible contributing factor to population trends with each year of data that is accrued.